SS-NES/code-auditor/README.rst

    :alt: Zenodo Badge

-Code Scholar
+code-auditor
 ============

-This is a package and command-line utility to check code quality and compliance with best practices.
+This is a package and command-line utility to audit code quality and compliance with best practices.